-Despite the continuous impact of the Covid-19 pandemic in 2021 and the related consequences for the economy and financial markets, the Company continues to enjoy good access to international capital markets and is also benefiting from attractive refinancing conditions.
-A broad range of instruments on international capital markets are used to finance the BMW Group companies world-wide.
+In 2022, the Covid-19 pandemic continues to impact the global economy and financial markets, creating ongoing uncertainty and volatility.
+In addition to this, the Russian-Ukrainian conflict also had a significant impact on the global economy.
+Despite these challenges, the Company has been able to maintain good access to international capital markets and take advantage of favourable refinancing conditions.
+A broad range of instruments on international capital markets, such as bonds, commercial paper, and other debt securities are used to finance the BMW Group companies worldwide.